For Gauche 0.9.15Search (procedure/syntax/module):

 Code grouping with { and }

-Declare and optionally assign initial values to local variables.
+Define and optionally assign initial values to local variables.
+The binding is a form of either one of the following type:

-type should be a CiSE type.
+Define a C variable name of type type. type should be a CiSE type.
 If type is omitted, the default type is ScmObj.
+Optional init-expr is a CiSE expression to compute the initial value of name.
 Note that array initialization is not supported yet.

 CiSE Statement: if test-expr then-stmt [else-stmt]